jarun/buku/README.md

     search options:
       -s, --sany keyword [...]
-                           search records for ANY matching keyword
+                           search records with ANY keyword
       -S, --sall keyword [...]
                            search records with ALL keywords
                            special keywords -
                            "blank": entries with empty title/tag
                            "immutable": entries with locked title
       --deep               match substrings ('pen' matches 'opened')
-      --sreg expr          run a regex search
+      --sreg expression    run a regex search
       --stag [...]         search bookmarks by a tag list tags alphabetically, if no arguments